expo/instapromise/README.md

 ## Changelog

+### 2.0.7
+Non-enumerable properties like class methods are now promisified.
+Functions with names that would cause syntax errors (like `default`) are supported.

 ### 2.0.3

 The `___instapromiseOriginalFunction___` property is now non-enumerable so it doesn't show up when serializing functions whose `promise` property has been accessed before.